bircher/drupal-google_analytics_counter/README.md

    Click Analytics API.
    On the proceeding page, click Enable.

-5. You will be sent back on the Google APIs page.
+5. You will be sent back to the Google APIs page.
 Click Credentials in the left-hand column.

 6. Click Create credentials.
 Select OAUTH client ID.